The Adults in Scouting

 Members of the Group Trustee Board

-The Trustee Boardis made up of four types of members:
+The Trustee Board is made up of different types of members:

-Ex-officio members have a role on the Committee due to their role in Scouting.
+Ex-officio members have a role on the Trustee Board due to their role in Scouting.
 These include:

 • Group Chair